-Andrew Blake is a pioneer in the development of the theory and algorithms that can make it possible for computers to behave as seeing machines.
-Some of the main themes of his work are captured in books including “Visual Reconstruction” with A.Zisserman (MIT press), “Active Vision” with A. Yuille (MIT Press) and “Active Contours” with M. Isard (Springer-Verlag).
-His interests are primarily in image processing and segmentation as optimization, on visual tracking as probabilistic inference, and on real-time, 3D vision – see here for his principal publications on these topics.
+Andrew Blake is a pioneer in the development of the theory and algorithms that make it possible for computers to behave as seeing machines.
+He is especially interested in segmentation as optimization, on visual tracking as probabilistic inference, and on real-time, 3D vision – see his principal publications on these topics.
+Some of the main themes of his work are captured in books including “Visual Reconstruction” with A.Zisserman (MIT press), “Active Vision” with A. Yuille (MIT Press), “Active Contours” with M. Isard (Springer-Verlag) and "Markov Random Fields for Vision and Image Processing" with C. Rother and P. Kohli (MIT Press).

-He trained in mathematics and electrical engineering in Cambridge UK and at MIT, and studied for a doctorate in Artificial Intelligence in Edinburgh.
-He has been an academic for 18 years, latterly as Professor of Information Engineering at Oxford University.
-He joined Microsoft in 1999 to found the Computer Vision group, before becoming Director of Microsoft’s Cambridge Laboratory in 2010 and a Microsoft Distinguished Scientist in 2012.
-Currently he is Research Director at The Alan Turing Institute, Scientific Adviser to the FiveAI autonomous driving company, Honorary Professor of Machine Intelligence at the University of Cambridge, and consults for various major companies on Artificial Intelligence.
+He trained in mathematics and electrical engineering in Cambridge UK and at MIT, and studied for a doctorate in Artificial Intelligence at the University of Edinburgh.
+He was an academic for 18 years, in Edinburgh and Oxford, ultimately as Professor of Information Engineering at Oxford University.
+He joined Microsoft in 1999 to found the Computer Vision group, before becoming Director of Microsoft’s Cambridge Laboratory in 2010 and a Microsoft Distinguished Scientist.

 Currently he is a consultant in Artificial Intelligence.
 In particular he is Chairman of Samsung’s AI Research Centre SAIC in Cambridge UK.
 He is consultant and Scientific Adviser to the FiveAI autonomous driving company, and serves as an adviser to Siemens.